 When you say the words “physical therapy” most people automatically assume you have had surgery.
-Yet physical therapy goes beyond post-surgical care restoring strength, endurance, flexibility and stability to people who have been injured, are in pain, or have experienced
+Yet physical therapy goes beyond post-surgical care restoring strength, endurance, flexibility and stability to people who have been injured, are in pain, or have experienced an illness.
+Through therapeutic exercise, it is possible to have your function restored and live a life that is pain free.
+Contact Comber Physical Therapy and Fusion Chiropractic to schedule your consultation and find out how we can relieve your pain.

 What is therapeutic exercise?